eterry1388/lede-redis/README.md

 # Patch 4.0.1 or building as a package

-This is not installed on one of the repo's, might add it in later: https://stackoverflow.com/questions/38631251/issue-with-redis-install-geohash-int-geohash-o  .
+This is not installed on one of the repo's, might add it in later, but I think it is not needed, like in ```3.2```.

 The location:
 ```packages/feeds/redis/redis```

 #### Help for creating patching with packages
 https://lede-project.org/docs/guide-developer/use-patches-with-buildsystem

 ## Build a package and add patches